Finerenone: Legal status

 In December 2021, the Committee for Medicinal Products for Human Use of the European Medicines Agency adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Kerendia, intended for the treatment of chronic kidney disease associated with type 2 diabetes in adults.
 Finerenone was approved for medical use in the European Union in February 2022.

 Brand names

 Finerenone is sold under the brand names Kerendia and Firialta.

 Research

 In a phase II study, finerenone reduced urine albumin to creatinine ratio in patients with diabetic kidney disease.
-Based on that finding, it is being studied in phase studies designed to assess whether it reduces risk of progression of chronic kidney disease and adverse cardiovascular events in patients with type 2 diabetes.
-These studies have enrolled more than 13,000 patients with primary completion anticipated in 2020 and 2021.
+Large phase III trials (e.g., FIDELIO-DKD and FIGARO-DKD) have since evaluated finerenone’s effects on renal and cardiovascular outcomes in patients with CKD associated with type 2 diabetes, contributing to regulatory approvals.